alerodriguessf/California_Housing_Price_Prediction_Multiple_Regression_Models/README.md

 print("RMSE Grid:", np.sqrt(msegrid))
 ```
 - **Purpose**: The optimized XGBoost model, tuned by GridSearchCV, is evaluated using the test set.
 The model's performance is assessed using MSE and RMSE to determine the effectiveness of the hyperparameter tuning.

----

-This README now includes both a high-level overview and a detailed explanation of the code, making it comprehensive and accessible to anyone reviewing or using the code.